iced-rs/mdbook-iced/README.md

 </div>

 ## Overview
-This is a simple mdBook preprocessor that can add a play button to any [iced] code blocks.
+This is a simple mdBook preprocessor that can add a play button to any [iced] code block.

 Pressing the play button loads and embeds the resulting Wasm application in a fully interactive `<canvas>` right under the code block.